Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * PK2 extended disjoint: Yue-sheng, Ai-ping: Extension of the Second Paden-Kahan Sub-problem..., 2008.
 Extension of PK2 for disjoint axes.
 * An, H.S.; Seo, T.W.; Lee, J.W.
 Generalized solution for a sub-problem of inverse kinematics based on product of exponential formula.
 Joining PK2 and PK3 into one subproblem.
 * https://en.wikipedia.org/wiki/Paden%E2%80%93Kahan_subproblems with formulae PK1 to PK3 (draft for PK 4, 5)

+article, using dual quaternions
+* Chen et al - Solution of an Inverse Kinematics Problem using Dual Quaternions

 dissertations
 * Paden's dissertation (available as pdf),describing 4 subproblems